-- A. If the student refuses to answer questions or go with RHS Protection for testing, inform the student that this refusal will subject the student to disciplinary action. - 1.
-Do not attempt to restrain the student or use physical force. - 2.
-If the student continues to refuse, he or she will be suspended pending an investigation of the incident. - B. Refusal to submit to drug and/or alcohol testing is grounds for disciplinary dismissal.
+If the student refuses to answer questions or submit to testing, inform the student that this refusal will subject the student to disciplinary action.
+Do not attempt to restrain the student or use physical force.
+If the student continues to refuse, he or she will be suspended pending an investigation of the incident.
+Refusal to submit to drug and/or alcohol testing is grounds for disciplinary dismissal.